maddimathon/npm-build-utilities/README.md

 Files compiled in order to be included in the published package should be written to `dist/`.

-Files compiled in order to be demo the package should be written to `examples/`.
+Files created in order to demo the package should be written as subdirectories in `demos/`.

 Documentation should be a valid HTML static site (for use with GitHub Pages) with a home page at `docs/index.html`.